Soulini/SpaceMed_Strona_CV/content/en/teaching/_index.md

 ---
-title: Teaching
+title: Our Team
-summary: My courses
+summary: Meet the amazing team behind our success
 type: landing

 cascade: